Thinkers360

 Jude specialises in non-verbal communication and works with a herd of horses to transform leadership and team behaviour.
 Results include an SME who grew from 25 to 38 employees in 9 months, a large recruitment company who turned a loss-making division into a profit in 3 months and an entrepreneur who made a breakthrough with sales, doubling her business in 6 months.

-Previously in IBM, Jude led a European budget of $1billion, reducing it by 25%.
+Previously in IBM, Jude led a European budget of $1billion.

-Services include: Executive coaching, ‘Leadership with Horses’ programmes, executive team alignment, team development, keynote and conference speaker.
+Services include: Executive coaching, ‘Leadership with Horses’ programmes, 6 month executive team alignment, talent development programmes, keynote and conference speaker.

 Speaking Topics: Leading through uncertainty, Aligning teams through disruptive change, How non-verbal behaviour makes or breaks your business